Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 A Bankart lesion is a shoulder injury.
-It occurs when there is a tear in the labrum.
+It happens when there is a tear in the labrum.
 This is the fibrous cartilage that helps hold the shoulder joint in place.
 Surgery can repair this injury.
 This surgery may be done through a few small incisions called arthroscopic surgery, or it may be done through one larger incision known as open surgery.
-You and your doctor will discuss which method is right for you.
+You and your healthcare provider will discuss which method is right for you.

-Tell your doctor what prescription and over-the-counter medications you take, including herbs and supplements as well as things like aspirin and ibuprofen.
+Tell your healthcare provider what prescription and over-the-counter medicines you take, including herbs and supplements as well as things like aspirin and ibuprofen.
 Ask whether you should stop taking any of these before surgery.

-Bring any X-rays, forms, or scans your doctor needs with you to the hospital.
+Bring any X-rays, forms, or scans your healthcare provider needs with you to the hospital.

 Arrange for an adult family member or friend to give you a ride home after the procedure.